 Furthermore, input from multiple parties can reduce the risk of biases.
 However, even unconscious biases can result in common microaggressions in the workplace, including failure to promote.

-One-on-one meetings between managers and employees are opportunities to recognize high-potential talent.
+1-on-1 meetings between managers and employees are opportunities to recognize high-potential talent.
 In addition, leaders can use meetings to track employees’ progress and ask about their goals.

 The development framework is a competency and skill plan for employees to grow within the company.
 It gives workers a clear direction and attainable goals.
 In addition, organizations can create personalized frameworks or career progression ones.